On progressive sharpening, flat minima and generalisation: Flat minima and generalisation

-We also test to see the extent that other common regularisation techniques, including label smoothing, data augmentation, mixup \cite{mixup} and sharpness-aware minimisation (SAM) \cite{foret} regularise Hessian and Jacobian to result in better generalisation.
-We find that while Jacobian norm is regularised across all techniques, only in SAM is sharpness regularised.
+\textbf{Other regularisation techniques:} We also test to see the extent that other common regularisation techniques, including label smoothing, data augmentation, mixup \cite{mixup} and sharpness-aware minimisation (SAM) \cite{foret} regularise Hessian and Jacobian to result in better generalisation.
+We find that while Jacobian norm is regularised at least initially across all techniques, only in SAM is sharpness regularised.
 This validates our proposal that Jacobian norm is a key mediating factor between sharpness and generalisation, as well as the position of \cite{dinh} that flatness is not necessary for good generalisation.
+Note that at least some of the gradual increase in Jacobian norm for mixup and data augmentation as the $x$-axis parameter is increased is to be expected due to our measurement scheme: see the caption in Figure \ref{fig:practical}.
 See Appendix \ref{app:practical} for experimental details and similar results for VGG11 and CIFAR100.